 The Harmony Katz provide not only a show but help support the Food Pantries with providing printed tickets, show posters and programs.

 Food Pantries secure a venue, sell tickets, possibly host a dinner (dinner & a show) sell ads for the program, raffle baskets, 50-50 raffles and more.
-To date the most money raised during a single event was $8,860.00 (WOW!)
+We're proud to say that in 2019 we helped raise $18,860.00 for local Food Pantries through this program.
+(WOW!)

 Food Bank of Central New York is committed to providing a wide variety of nutritious food.
 We are able to complement donated food with food we purchase for our inventory.
 Due to our vendor agreements, we are able to purchase large amounts of high-demand foods and offer them to our partner agencies at cost.
 The Food Bank maintains an inventory of 100 core food items available to programs at all times.

 We rely on food donations from food manufacturers, grocers, wholesalers, local farmers, businesses, and individuals to supplement our food inventory.
 These donations help stretch our partner agencies’ food budgets and enhance their inventories.

 Additionally, The Emergency Food Assistance Program (TEFAP) provides commodity foods, meats, vegetables, and fruits to the Food Bank for the emergency food programs

 Our food distribution center is 74,000 square feet: 25,000 square feet for refrigerated/frozen foods and 36,000 square feet for dry goods.
 Our transportation staff make door to door deliveries to the emergency food network Monday through Friday within our eleven county service area: Cayuga, Chenango, Cortland, Herkimer, Jefferson, Lewis, Madison, Oneida, Onondaga, Oswego, and St. Lawrence.